 Cathy Haynes is a London-based artist, curator and writer.
 Most recently she was Chisenhale Gallery's artist in residence in Victoria Park, London, making Stereochron Island, an offsite research project throughout Spring/Summer 2014 (Stereochron.org).
-In 2013 she was Timekeeper in residence at the UCL Petrie Museum, where she created the exhibition A Storm Is Blowing.
+In 2013 she was Timekeeper in residence at the UCL Petrie Museum of Egyptian Archaeology, where she created the exhibition A Storm Is Blowing.
 She is a founding faculty member and the former Curator at The School of Life.
 Previously she was Curator for Art on the Underground, and Head of Interaction at Artangel.
 Cathy studied at Cambridge and Goldsmiths.

 Scroll down for a longer biographical note and a CV in list form.